Slitheen: The Sarah Jane Adventures

 The original pitch for The Sarah Jane Adventures was the idea of "Sarah Jane versus the Slitheen."
-The Slitheen were considered optimal monsters for the series for several reasons: the physical costumes allowed them to physically interact with the cast, which was important to the design team, and the they were popular with children, which would help bring some of the general Doctor Who audience onto The Sarah Jane Adventures.
+The Slitheen were considered optimal monsters for the series for several reasons: the physical costumes allowed them to physically interact with the cast, which was important to the design team, and they were popular with children, which would help bring some of the general Doctor Who audience onto The Sarah Jane Adventures.
 This resulted in the Slitheen's role as the main antagonists of Revenge of the Slitheen.
 Several new costumes were created for the family, as the original costumes from Doctor Who had deteriorated due to their display at public exhibitions.
 The production team for the series wanted them to return for the finale of the show's first series, thus resulting in their presence in The Lost Boy.

 A story focusing on the Blathereen, another family of the same species as the Slitheen, was planned for the show's third series, which eventually became The Gift.
 The main difficulty with the script ended up being how to determine the Blathereen's role as antagonists, with different iterations of the script painting the Blathereen as only accidentally evil, or with only one of the Blathereen being evil.
 Towards the end of the writing, it was decided to make the Blathereen related to the Slitheen to justify the Blathereen's villainous actions.
 The Blathereen were originally planned to be depicted with repainted Slitheen costumes, though it was eventually decided that the Blathereen would have new costumes constructed for them.
 These new costumes were regardless painted orange to distinguish them visually from the Slitheen.
 The original script would have depicted the Blathereen using Rakweed, then called Yorrum Grass, to convert Earth into a new Raxicoricofallapatorius.
 The Slitheen would have had a larger role, with Sarah Jane and the others allying with a child Slitheen to stop the spread before the child betrayed them for the Blathereen.
 The episode would have ended with them being handed over to military organisation UNIT, with the child Slitheen declaring revenge.